Understanding Set-Point Theory: Exploring Weight Regulation

 Finding Your Set-Point Weight

 There is no one equation, chart, or test to determine where your natural set point weight is.
 Your unique genetic blueprint determines this, which is why we humans could all eat the same and still have body diversity.
 Collectively, when we are at our set-point weight (excluding that we do not have a chronic illness or underlying medical issues, and our hormones are balanced), our labs are stable, our hair and nails are strong, our hunger and fullness cues are present, and it is effortless to maintain our weight.
-Effortless meaning we don’t count calories, restrict foods in any way, try the new diet fad, exercise to “burn off” what we’ve eaten, or constantly overthink food choices.
+Effortless means we don’t count calories, restrict foods in any way, try the new diet fad, exercise to “burn off” what we’ve eaten, or constantly overthink food choices.

 It is essential to point out that being at a healthy weight for you doesn’t necessarily mean “healthy” for others.
 One study showed that 38% of patients who were restricting calories lost their periods while still at a “normal BMI,” as many exhibited symptoms of starvation without being clinically underweight.